 With respect to the distribution of existential and universal readings, Kanazawa notes that the effect of the determiner every, at least relative to other determiners like most, no, and at least two, is to make the \forall -reading more readily available.
-In fact, his sense is that sentences with every have a default preference for the ∀-reading, though he acknowledges that there are clear examples of the \exists -reading with every as well.
-As for the determiners no, some, several, and at least n, he claims that they have only ∃-readings.
+In fact, his sense is that sentences with every have a default preference for the \forall -reading, though he acknowledges that there are clear examples of the \exists -reading with every as well.
+As for the determiners no, some, several, and at least n, he claims that they have only \exists -readings.
 In a static framework, the difference between these quantifiers and every can be characterized in terms of their monotonicity conditions (Barwise & Cooper 1981): every is downward monotone on its restrictor but upward monotone on its nuclear scope; no is downward monotone on both sides; and some and at least two are upward monotone on both sides.
-Based on these and other examples, Kanazawa claims that all other things being equal, the availability of ∃-readings and ∀-readings of donkey sentences headed by a determiner is systematically related to the monotonicity properties of that determiner.
+Based on these and other examples, Kanazawa claims that all other things being equal, the availability of \exists -readings of donkey sentences headed by a determiner is systematically related to the monotonicity properties of that determiner.

 While the strength of these defaults, especially the \exists -reading preference for no, has not gone unchallenged, our analysis can make sense of these preferences.

-We propose that donkey sentences often appear to have a default reading because sentences presented in absence of any clues as to what the Current Issue might be are typically interpreted as if they had been uttered in what we call a fact-finding context.
-For us, a fact-finding context for a sentence S is a context that is focused on truth simpliciter; that is, the issue I in the context is such that for all w and w', if $S(w) = \mathbf{true}$ and $S(w') = \mathbf{neither}$ then $w \not\approx_I w'$.
-Our notion of a fact-finding context is inspired by what Roberts (2012) calls the Big Question ("What is the way things are?") and what van Rooij (2003) calls "What is the world like?"; see also Malamud (2012).
-The Big Question is an extreme case of a fact-finding context.
-A donkey sentence that is interpreted in a fact-finding context will always be interpreted as having a homogeneous reading.
+We propose that donkey sentences often appear to have a default reading because sentences presented in absence of any clues as to what the QUD might be are typically interpreted as if they had been uttered in what we call a fact-finding context.
+For us, a fact-finding context for a sentence S is a context that is focused on truth simpliciter; that is, it is a context whose QUD is such that for all w and w', if S(w) = true and S(w') = neither then $w \neq w'$.
+Our notion of a fact-finding context is inspired by what Roberts 2012 calls the Big Question ("What is the way things are?") and what van Rooij 2003 calls "What is the world like?"; see also Malamud 2012.
+The Big Question, a partition in which each cell contains just one possible world, is an extreme case of a fact-finding context.
+A donkey sentence that is interpreted in a factfinding context will always be interpreted as having a homogeneous reading.
 For donkey sentences headed by every, this is the \forall -reading.
-This accounts for Kanazawa's generalization that the default interpretation of a determiner that is downward monotone on its restrictor and upward monotone on its nuclear scope is the \forall -reading.7
+This accounts for Kanazawa's generalization that the default interpretation of a determiner that is downward monotone on its restrictor and upward monotone on its nuclear scope is the \forall -reading.13

-We can also make sense of another generalization proposed by Kanazawa, namely that determiners that are downward monotone on both their restrictor and their nuclear scope (such as no, few, and at most n) only have the \exists -reading.8 This follows immediately by assuming that the default context is fact-finding, because fact-finding contexts give rise to \exists -readings for these kinds of determiners.
+We can also make sense of another generalization proposed by Kanazawa, namely that determiners that are downward monotone on both their restrictor and their nuclear scope (such as no, few, and at most n) only have the \exists -reading.14 This follows immediately from assuming that the default context is fact-finding, because fact-finding contexts give rise to \exists -readings for these kinds of determiners.
 Kanazawa discusses exceptions from this generalization; on our account, such exceptions are expected in non-default (that is, non-fact-finding) contexts.
-The sentences in (29) are precisely this kind of exception because, in virtue of world knowledge and their truth conditions, they make Current Issues salient that are not fact-finding, such as: Did every card-owner pay by card? and Did Peter get all of his books back?
-In both these sentences, to the extent that intuitions are clear, the \forall -reading is the most prominent, as noted in Kanazawa (1994).
+The sentences in (30) are precisely this kind of exception:

-- (29) a.
+- (30) a.
 No man who had a credit card failed to use it. - b.
 Not all students who borrowed a book from Peter returned it.